-Should you force, insist, or require your teen to go to therapy?
+Should you force your teen to go to therapy?
 It depends.

 Obviously, forcing anyone to do anything can work against you both.
 However, some situations are more dangerous, and require you to do everything in your power to get help for your teen.
 Emergency issues that need immediate intervention include:

 - Talk of suicide (stop now and call a suicide hotline for guidance)

 - Talk or actions that hurt someone else